GreysonPMeyer/Omni-Search/README.md

 ## Usage <a name="usage"></a>
 Here is the usage process of the App:
 1. Upload an art image: Select an image or input the image URL to the Image Loader section and choose an image file in JPG, PNG, or JPEG formats.
-2. Adjust parameters (optional): Select any preferences you want to adjust, such as art type or color/composition.
+2. Adjust parameters (optional): Use the slider to color/composition.
 3. Get results: The system will analyze the image and provide a list of similar artworks.
 4. Explore results: Browse through the similar art pieces, view their details, and discover new artworks.